thousandeyes/thousandeyes-sdk-java/core/client/README.md

 }
 ```

+## Error Handling
+The `Paginator` class will automatically handle API errors and stop iterating if an error occurs.
+If an error occurs while fetching a page of results or parsing the cursor, the `Paginator` will throw an `PaginationException`.
+You can catch this exception and handle it as needed.

 ## Built-in Pagination Support
 Some APIs have built-in support for pagination, the API class exposes a method that will return the `Paginator` object for you.
 For example, the `EndpointAgentsApi` class has a `getEndpointAgentsPaginated` method that returns a `Paginator` object for fetching paginated endpoint agents.